|Like many Victorian natural philosophers,

 Several independent analyses of hundreds of thousands of measurements show that the ocean heat content began a steady rise in the 1970s.
 That was just when greenhouse

 gas levels reached a level high enough to be important.
-A hiatus in warming since ca. 2000, seen in surface air temperature, is not seen here: the planet continues to warm up rapidly.
+The hiatus some claimed to see in the rise of surface air temperature ca. 2000-2013 is not seen here.
 (For latest updates see NOAA's ocean heat content site.)

 See Levitus et al., Geophysical Research Letters 39 (2012): L10603 [doi: 10.1029/2012GL051106].

 A graph of surface air temperatures since 1880.

 A long-term record of Earth's temperature has been constructed from many different data sources.
 Tthe blue line relies mainly on cores from seabeds around the world.
 After the end of the last Ice Age came a warm spell, which ended a few thousand years ago as the global temperature dropped fairly steadily --- until the 20th century.
 Then it rose abruptly.
 (The seabed reconstruction confirms the famous 1999 hockey stick reconstruction of temperatures since the year 1000, which mostly used tree rings).
 The orange line is measurements since 1880 by thermometers and more recently by satellites, showing that the present overall global temperature exceeds anything known for many millennia.
 Temperatures later in this century, even if greenhouse gas emissions are promptly curtailed, will soar off the chart.

 Graph by Klaus Bitterman, for more see RealClimate.org.
 Ancient temperatures, with range of uncertainty in light blue: Marcott et al. (2013).
 Modern: HadCRU - the Hadley Climate Research Unit.

 Simple Models of Climate

 Other Greenhouse Gases